AgnescDuru/Operating_Systems/README.md

 This file uses the pthread library to execute a total number of threads with only a certain number (max) of them running concurrently with the use of semaphores.

-extracredit.c

-This file uses the pthread library to execute a total number of threads with only a certain number (max) of them running concurrently with the use of mutexes and condition variables.